Peta Limgarwinrat: Driving Thailand's Political Earthquake - ExBulletin

 The 42-year-old Pita has been a dynamic presence on the campaign trail, leveraging his youth and energy to reach disillusioned voters who crave change after eight years of draconian, military-backed government.

-“Together we will rewrite Thai political history.
+“We will rewrite Thai political history together.
 Vote forward, Thailand is changing,” he told his ecstatic supporters at the MFP’s latest rally in Bangkok on Friday.

 The election is the first since large youth-led pro-democracy protests erupted across Bangkok in 2020 with demands to curb the power and spending of Thailand’s king – in violation of a long-delayed ban on questioning the monarchy.